luispedro/milk/README.rst

 the performance sensitive code is in C++.
 This is behind Python-based interfaces for convenience.

+To learn more, check the docs at `http://packages.python.org/milk/
+<http://packages.python.org/milk/>`_ or the code demos included with the source
+at ``milk/demos/``.

 New in 0.3.7
 ------------
 - Logistic regression